Struggling to get interviews?

 How to write that you were on the Dean’s List on a resume

-1. Include the Dean’s List under your education section
+1. Include it in the correct section

 2. Note how many times you made the Dean’s List